 At first glance, Associated Content seems to be the mirror image of Gather, but poets who have posted work on the site, say it’s not.
 They say that in order to make just $2.00, they have to generate a 1000 page views, and that creating a group of followers seems to be a great deal more difficult.

-Make Money With Poetry Using Blogger and AdSense
+Make Money Monetizing a Poetry Blog with AdSense

 You should always set up your own blog, post your poetry, and collect some AdSense revenue.

-While it’s true that it’s possible to combine blogging and AdSense to make scads of money, when you check out the bloggers who seem to making this happen, you’ll notice something.
-Most don’t have very many poetry themed posts, much less an entire blog dedicated to poems.
+While it’s true that it’s possible to combine blogging and AdSense to make scads of money, when you check out the bloggers who seem to make this happen, you’ll notice something.
+Most don’t have very many poetry-themed posts, much less an entire blog dedicated to poems.
 The bloggers who have created poetry blogs sadly report that while some can boast about high page views, it doesn’t seem like many of the poetry readers like to click on the ads.

 They don’t want to shop; they want to soak up poetry.